Menu

 The professional dress code in Amsterdam

-A safe bet to go with is smart casual, as you can stay comfortable while looking sharp.
+A safe bet is smart casual, as you can stay comfortable while looking sharp.
 A good idea is, while at your interview, to ask what the dress code is like so you don't feel out of place on your first day of work.
 You should also take a look at what other people are wearing while you're walking through the office so you can get a good idea of what the workplace dress code is like.

 The workplace environment in Amsterdam